-This year, the Real Estate and Building Industry Breakfast raised more than $600,000 in support of that one of United Way’s key impact areas – preventing and ending youth, young adult, and family homelessness.
+This year, the Real Estate and Building Industry Breakfast raised more than $600,000 in support of one of United Way’s key impact areas – preventing and ending youth, young adult, and family homelessness.

 There is a persistent homelessness crisis in Massachusetts and an insufficient number of affordable housing units.
 During the pandemic, Mass211, a United Way-funded statewide hotline that provides residents throughout the state with life-sustaining resources and information, received 68,000 calls to its housing line.
 And, according to the National Low Income Housing Coalition, there are just 47 affordable rental homes for every 100 low-income renters in our region.